 By removing synthetic fertilisers and farming in harmony with nature, he not only cut costs but was surprised to find himself with extra time and energy — less weed and pest battles, a more balanced ecosystem.
 And of course, more scope to go boating!
 As well as that, his home-brewed natural amendments have boosted soil fertility and the quality of his crops, producing an altogether more valuable product.
 Sweet.

-If you know people like Mike who are keen to transition to more planet-friendly ways of farming and feeding their community, we’d love for you to spread the word that grants of up to $10k are now on the table for projects in the Mackay-Isaac-Whitsunday region of Queensland.
+If you know people like Mike who are keen to transition to more planet-friendly ways of farming and feeding their community, we’d love for you to spread the word about our Fund.